Volkswagen Tiguan Allspace (2018-2024) Review

 Is the Volkswagen Tiguan Allspace right for you?

 Are you after a seven-seater family SUV that doesn’t cost the earth?
-Do you want a high-quality, well stocked cabin?
-Do you want a car that’s enjoyable yet comfortable to drive, and that comes with a range of strong, refined and efficient engines?
+Do you want a high-quality, well-stocked cabin?
+A car that’s enjoyable yet comfortable to drive and that comes with a range of strong, refined and efficient engines?
 Of course you do.
 Why wouldn’t you?

 If that’s the case, then - if we’re honest - the car you want is the Skoda Kodiaq.
 It does everything the Allspace does, some of them better, yet costs many thousands less to buy.
-However, there are still people who can’t - no matter how hard they try - reconcile themselves with the thought of driving a Skoda.
+However, some can't reconcile themselves with the thought of driving a Skoda.
 Wrongly, in our view, but there you go.
 If that’s you, and you’re prepared to pay handsomely for the extra gravitas that a Volkswagen badge brings, then the Allspace will be the perfect fit.

-It's worth bearing in mind, too, that you won't be putting adults in the third row of the VW Tiguan Allspace.
+It's also worth noting that you won't be putting adults in the third row of the VW Tiguan Allspace.
 Or at least not for very long, and not if you actually like them.
-There are a number of larger SUVs or people carriers that are much better at seating seven.
+Several larger SUVs or people carriers are much better at seating seven.

 What's the best Volkswagen Tiguan Allspace model/engine to choose?

-There’s lots of choice with the Volkswagen Tiguan Allspace.
-Six engines, three trim levels, front- or four-wheel drive, manual or automatic gearboxes.
-Let’s go through them one at a time, shall we?
+There’s lots of choice with the Volkswagen Tiguan Allspace: six engines, three trim levels, front- or four-wheel drive, and manual or automatic gearboxes.

-On the engine front, we reckon most buyers will be best off with the entry-level 2.0-litre diesel.
-It’s powerful enough to keep you rolling along with a decent amount of purpose, and it delivers the best fuel economy of the bunch.
-It can be had with both front-wheel drive and four-wheel drive, and with a manual or automatic transmission.
-Many buyers stump up for the upgrade in both cases, but if you can live without them, it’ll save you a significant amount in the price you pay, and maximise fuel efficiency.
+The entry-level 2.0-litre diesel is powerful enough and delivers the best fuel economy of the bunch.
+It can be had with both front-wheel drive and four-wheel drive and a manual or automatic transmission.
+Many buyers stumped up for the upgrade in both cases.

-If diesel simply isn't an option for you, then the 1.5-litre turbo petrol is another excellent choice.
-It won't be as efficient as the diesel, but it isn't thirsty, while it's cheaper and more refined, with strong enough performance for most needs.
+If diesel isn't an option, then the 1.5-litre turbo petrol is another excellent choice.
+It won't be as efficient as the diesel, but it isn't thirsty, and it is cheaper and more refined, with strong enough performance for most needs.

-In terms of trim level, it’s the entry-level Match trim we recommend, because it gives you all the kit you really need but costs substantially less than SEL and R-Line Tech trims.
+The entry-level Match trim gives the necessary kit but costs substantially less than the SEL and R-Line Tech trims.

 What other cars are similar to the Volkswagen Tiguan Allspace?